 You can’t do it once or occasionally.
 You can’t take a selfie from the one time you blogged a month ago, put it on the mantle like a trophy, and then later point to it anytime someone challenges your blogging prowess.

-And yet, there are still a lot of you out there who are trying to avoid creating content at all costs.
+And yet, there are still a lot of you out there who are trying to avoid creating content at all costs, no matter how many fantastic blogging tips I give you.
 I see you.

 Where Things Start to Go Wrong